 1. Increase Your Withdrawal Rate As Your Portfolio Grows

-I like this method because it allows for increases in spending but it would never call for a spending cut.
+We like this method because it allows for increases in flexible spending in retirement but it would never call for a spending cut.
 Kitces gives two ideas for how to apply this rule.

 So if your $1 million starting portfolio grew to $1.5 million, you would increase your spending by 10%.
 If you had been spending $35,000 a year (3.5% withdrawal rate), that would mean increasing your annual spending to $38,500.